Solvency II: delays create breathing room

-David Skinner, chief financial officer and chief operating officer at Aspen, said the BMA’s pursuit of an internationally-recognised regime had proven beneficial to the market – but he also questioned what impact delays to the implementation of the regime would have.
+David Skinner, chief financial offi cer and chief operating offi cer at Aspen, Bermuda, said that the BMA’s pursuit of an internationallyrecognised regime had proven benefi cial to the market, but questioned what impact delays to the implementation of the regime would have upon the regime’s credibility.

-Shanna Lespere, director, international affairs at the BMA, said that Solvency II implementation would likely slip until 2016, with further delays possible.
-She indicated that delays had enabled the BMA to slow the pace of implementation, rather than getting too far ahead of Europe.
-“We don’t want to get ahead of global regulation in order to not disadvantage the market,” she said.
+Shanna Lespere, director—international affairs at the BMA, said that Solvency II implementation would likely slip until 2016 at the earliest, with further delays still possible.
+She indicated that delays had, however, enabled the BMA to slow the pace of implementation, rather than getting too far ahead of Europe.
+“We don’t want to get ahead of global regulation—a position that could potentially disadvantage the market,” she said.
+Instead, the BMA has reined in the project, giving Bermuda players more time to digest its implications.